If you ask a random sampling of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.

 So, the long and short of it is, it's well-understood that customer success is more than simply customer support.
 But, are there ways that a customer success team can make an even bigger impact on the company's bottom line?

-In nearly every technology company, one of the top goals is growth.
-When you take a step back and frame the job of a customer success organization as ‘growing the company', you realize that the function has the potential to make a larger impact on a company's growth than you may have previously thought.
+At nearly every company, one of the top goals is growth.
+When you take a step back and frame the job of a customer success organization as ‘growing the company,' you realize that the function has the potential to make a larger impact on a company's growth than you may have previously thought.

 In this piece, we're going to cover on how a customer success organization can drive two of the biggest growth levers: customer retention and acquisition.
 And yes, helping customers get the maximum value out of your product will indirectly drive customer retention via the rising tides approach.
 And happier customers, in theory, will lead to word-of-mouth acquisition.
 There's plenty written here about that, but today we're focusing on ways customer success can directly increase retention and drive customer acquisition.

-How Customer Success Teams Can Drive Customer Acquisition
+How Customer Success Can Improve Customer Acquisition and Retention

 Referral marketing is one of the few customer acquisition channels that can scale infinitely, and a customer success team can play a big role here.